-- Recognise and describe the characteristics of health approaches, strategies and systems. - Comprehend and explain the health systems that operate at the local, national and global levels, including the United Nations, WHO, AIHW, federal and state government departments of health and local councils. - Recognise and describe the role of schools in enhancing resilience and addressing stressors among young people. - Recognise and describe the influence of partner local and national, government and nongovernment organisations on schools' roles in enhancing resilience and addressing stressors among young people. - Comprehend and explain the five action areas of the Ottawa Charter build healthy public policy; create supportive environments for health; strengthen community action for health; develop personal skills; and reorient health services. - Comprehend and explain the three basic strategies of the Ottawa Charter advocate for health to create the essential conditions for health; enable all people to achieve their full health potential; and mediate between the different interests in society in the pursuit of health. - Analyse, interpret and critique a health promotion case study to identify how the Ottawa Charter strategies and action areas are mobilised.
+- Recognise and describe the characteristics of health approaches, strategies and systems. - Comprehend and explain the health systems that operate at the local, national and global levels, including the United Nations, WHO, AIHW, federal and state government departments of health and local councils. - Recognise and describe the role of schools in enhancing resilience and addressing stressors among young people. - Recognise and describe the influence of partner local and national, government and nongovernment organisations on schools' roles in enhancing resilience and addressing stressors among young people. - Comprehend and explain the five action areas of the Ottawa Charter build healthy public policy; create supportive environments for health; strengthen community action for health; develop personal skills; and reorient health services. - Analyse, interpret and critique a health promotion case study to identify how the Ottawa Charter strategies and action areas are mobilised.